ZeavoHQ/DebtKit-API/README.md

 DebtKit API
 =======

-The DebtKit API allows third-party websites and applications to integrate with the Leads module.
-This means developers can import leads into DebtKit and retrieve a list of leads currently stored in the system.
+The DebtKit API allows third-party websites and applications to integrate with the DebtKit platform.
+This means developers can read and write data to DebtKit.
 This is an API that uses JSON for serialization.

 ## Making A Request ##